-Ms. Roach shared a video presentation with the Board highlighting the old toilet rebate program, why the ACSA is making changes, the new
+Ms. Roach shared a video presentation with the Board highlighting the old toilet rebate program, why the ACSA is making changes, the new program, and customer communication and education on the new program.

-Ms. Swanson asked if people living in multi-family housing would reach out to their property manager about the program since they are not direct customers of the ACSA.
-Ms. Roach replied that typically, the property owner or property management company would be applying for the rebate.
-Ms. Swanson asked if the property managers offer residents the opportunity to be engaged in the process or is it just a matter of them showing up to replace the toilet.
-Ms. Roach replied that most just show up and replace the toilets.
-She stated that there some properties that hand out dye tablets and encourage them to check for leaky toilets, but it is usually just the property manager making the decision to replace the toilets.
+8 Ms. Swanson asked if people living in multi-family housing would 9 reach out to their property manager about the program since they are not 10 direct customers of the ACSA.
+Ms. Roach replied that typically, the property 11 owner or property management company would be applying for the rebate.
+12 Ms. Swanson asked if the property managers offer residents the opportunity 13 to be engaged in the process or is it just a matter of them showing up to 14 replace the toilet.
+Ms. Roach replied that most just show up and replace the 15 toilets.
+She stated that there some properties that hand out dye tablets and 16 encourage them to check for leaky toilets, but it is usually just the property 17 manager making the decision to replace the toilets.

-Ms. Palmer asked how many rebates an apartment complex is allowed to receive.
-Ms. Roach replied that they are eligible for up to three toilets per unit.
-She added, however, that their rebates are usually less than \$100 per toilet because they purchase the toilets in bulk and receive a good deal on the per item price.
+18 Ms. Palmer asked how many rebates an apartment complex is 19 allowed to receive.
+Ms. Roach replied that they are eligible for up to three 20 toilets per unit.
+She added, however, that their rebates are usually less than 21 \$100 per toilet because they purchase the toilets in bulk and receive a good 22 deal on the per item price.

-9. ACSA Financial Plan and Scope of Work Discussion
+ACSA Financial Plan and Scope of Work Discussion